 History, tourist information, and nearby accommodation

-In 1080 Osmund, Bishop of Salisbury built a timber pallisade on a mound atop a promontory at the western edge of the Marlborough Downs.
-The castle was built at a point where 3 parishes joined, and was called the 'Castrum ad divisas', or 'castle at the boundaries'.
+In 1080 Osmund, Bishop of Salisbury built a timber palisade on a mound atop a promontory at the western edge of the Marlborough Downs.
+The castle was built at a point where 3 parishes joined and was called the 'Castrum ad divisas', or 'castle at the boundaries'.
 This was later shortened and evolved into the modern spelling of Devizes.

 Bishop Osmund's castle was little more than a wooden tower surrounded by an outer bailey, defended by a ditch, with a timber palisade atop the ditch and a drawbridge providing the only access to the bailey interior.
 In 1106 Robert of Normandy was imprisoned at Devizes by his brother, Henry I. He remained a prisoner here for 20 years before he was transferred to Cardiff where he died.

 In 1113 the timber fortifications burned down and were replaced in stone by Roger le Poer, the new Bishop of Salisbury.
 Contemporary records suggest that it was one of the most impressive castles of the age, an almost impregnable fortress.